 - 1. Looked after children and previously looked after children.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 1.
+Baptised Catholic children who have a sibling in the school at the time of admission. - 1.
 Baptised Catholic children resident in the parish of St John the Evangelist, Kirkdale. - 4.
 Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
-Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
-Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
-Other children.
+Other children who have a sibling in the school at the time of admission.

+6. Children from other Christian denominations.
+Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.

+7. Children of other faiths.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

+8. Other children.

-If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
-The distance will be measured by straight line distance between the child's permanent home address and the school using the local authority's computerised measuring system.
+If it is not possible to offer places for all applicants within any criteria above, then places will be allocated to the children who live nearest to the school.
+Distance will be measured by straight line distance between the child's permanent home address and the school using the local authority's computerised measuring system.
+In the event of distances being the same for two or more applicants where this distance would be last place/s to be allocated, we will use a system to randomly pick who will be offered a place.